awsdocs/aws-organizations-docs/doc_source/orgs_permissions_iam-policies.md

 ```
 {
    "Version": "2012-10-17",
    "Statement": {
      "Effect": "Allow",
      "Action": [
        "organizations:Describe*",
        "organizations:List*"
      ],
      "Resource": "*"
    }
 }
 ```

-For a list of all the permissions that are available to assign in an IAM policy, see [Permissions You Can Use in an IAM Policy for AWS Organizations](orgs_reference_iam-permissions.md)\.
+For a list of all the permissions that are available to assign in an IAM policy, see [Resources, Permissions, and Context Keys You Can Use in an IAM Policy for AWS Organizations](orgs_reference_iam-permissions.md)\.

 ## Granting Limited Access to Resources<a name="orgs_permissions_grant-limited-resources"></a>